jeyabalajis/simple-rule-engine/README.md

 The simple-serverless-rule-engine is composed of two parts:

-- A Rule template which enables one to declaratively specify a rule, which can either be a Decision (or) a Score.
+- A RuleScore template which enables one to declaratively specify a rule, which can either be a Decision (or) a Score.
 The rule template is uniquely identified by a name.
 - A parser engine which when passed with a rule name & facts, parses the rule template against the facts given and provides an output.
 The output can either be a score (numeric) or a decision (anything).

 The simple-serverless-rule-engine allows the rules to be _“chained”_.
 I.e. you can build a small portion of the score as an independent rule and _“use”_ this rule in another rule.